zscaler/terraform-libvirt-branch-connector-modules/examples/bc_ha/README.md

 # Zscaler "bc_ha" deployment type

 This deployment type is intended for fully functional Zscaler Branch Connector virtual appliance deployments in a KVM environment.
-This template is intended to deploy 2 VMs simulataneously in an Active/Passive HA configuration.
+This template is intended to deploy 2 VMs in an Active/Passive HA configuration.

 ## How to deploy: